gardener/documentation/website/documentation/getting-started/shoots/_index.md

 The machine type is provider-specific and configured in the cloud profile.
 Check your respective cloud profile if you're missing a machine type.
 Maybe it is available but not in this region.

 The operating system your machines will run is the next thing to choose.
-[GardenLinux](https://github.com/gardenlinux/gardenlinux) is the best choice for most use cases, as it is Debian based and maintained by SAP.
+Debian-based [GardenLinux](https://github.com/gardenlinux/gardenlinux) is the best choice for most use cases.

 Other specifications for the workers include the volume type and size.
 These settings affect the root disk of each node.
 Therefore we would always recommend to use an SSD-based type to avoid i/o issues.